 How to safely handle hydrogen sulfide

-Hydrogen Sulfide is a dangerous gas which needs to be handled with care.
+Hydrogen Sulfide is a dangerous gas that needs to be handled with care.
 Therefore it is necessary that the gas is detected at an early stage when working in hazardous environments.
 Gas detection with a personal H2S detector, a personal multigas detector (which includes a H2S sensor) or a portable multigas detector for tank measurement (which includes a H2S sensor) is of great importance.

 What to do when you have come in contact with hydrogen sulfide

 When the gas detector which you are carrying gives an H2S alarm, you must leave the room or area where hydrogen sulfide is detected as soon as possible and you must reach an area with fresh air.
-It is vital to do this as soon as possible because otherwise you may not be able to get away on your own in time, with life-threatening consequences.
+It is vital to do this as soon as possible because otherwise, you may not be able to get away on your own in time, with life-threatening consequences.